 The qualifying examination is intended to evaluate whether the student is prepared to conduct the proposed research and should be completed by the end of the second year of study in the PhD program.
-After the supervisory committee approves the research proposal, the student will work with the committee Chair to schedule the qualifying examination.
-The qualifying examination (whole or part) may be repeated once at the discretion of the committee.
-Failing the qualifying examination will result in dismissal from the PhD program.
-Students that pass the qualifying examination advance to candidacy.
+After the supervisory committee approves

 The qualifying examination includes an oral component and written component.
 With respect to the written component, the committee will prepare six to 10 questions for the student to answer in a take-home examination, which must be completed within seven calendar days.
 The questions may cover learning outcomes from required coursework and/or topics and methods related to the research proposal or student's PhD program emphasis.
 Each question will be evaluated as satisfactory or unsatisfactory.